South African labour law: Incompatibility and related reasons

 The courts have accepted than an employee whose actions negatively affect the operation of a business may be dismissed.
 This may occur where certain actions of the employee create disharmony among his co-workers, as when, for example, he antagonises co-workers by continually making racist or sexist remarks.

 In Erasmus v BB Bread, employees called for the dismissal of a manager because of his problematic attitude towards them, and his having made derogatory remarks, particularly aimed at black employees.
 The Industrial Court (in terms of the old LRA) held that his dismissal was for a valid and fair reason, as the employer is entitled to insist on reasonably harmonious interpersonal relationships between employees.
 If sound relationships appear to be impossible, the employer may be entitled to remove the employee from the scene.

 In East Rand Proprietary Mines v UPUSA, the issue was the fairness of the dismissal of a number of Zulu-speaking workers after violent clashes between them and workers belonging to other ethnic groups.
 Although the court found that the dismissal had been unfair in the circumstances, it did acknowledge that a dismissal which had its roots in an arbitrary ground, such as ethnic origin, could be fair if the employer could prove that dismissal was the only option left to ensure the safety of the targeted employees and the continued well-being of the business.
 The court held that an employer may dismiss employees because it cannot guarantee their safety in light of the ethnic hostilities, but the employer must be able to show that it truly had no other alternative.

 Breakdown in the trust relationship

 The relationship between the employer and employee is one of trust.
 It entails the confidence that the employee is adhering to the common-law duty to act in good faith towards and in the best interests of the business.

 If the facts show that this duty is breached, the employee is guilty of misconduct and, if sufficiently serious, may be dismissed.

 If the employer is unable to prove such a breach on a balance of probabilities, the employee may not be dismissed for misconduct, but may be dismissed for operational reasons, as such mistrust is counter-productive to the operation of the business.

 In Food & Allied Workers Union v Amalgamated Beverage Industries, the Industrial Court accepted that the dismissal of a number of employees on suspicion of assault had an operational rationale to it.

 Substantive issues

-Real reasons and increases in profits

-Before the introduction of section 189A of the LRA in 2002, there was no statutory definition of substantive fairness in the case of an operational-requirements dismissal.
-The question is a factual one; the employer must prove: